sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 Follow these steps to launch Cloudbreak by using an Amazon CloudFormation template.

-> This is the AWS quickstart option.
-If you would like to install Cloudbreak on your own VM, refer to [Launch Cloudbreak on your own VM](vm-launch.md).

 **Steps**

 [Comment]: <> (TBD if custom VPC can be included.)